michaelpetersubc/TA-algorithm/README.md

 There are two exceptions to this basic idea:

-- sometimes, some students urgently need an assignment (main reason is that those students have already many ).
+- Sometimes, some students urgently need an assignment (main reason is that those students have already many ).
 Such students are put on a priority list, and the course **C** must pick the candidate from the priority list if their best candidate (from a complete list) is not much better.
 What "much better" means is stored as a parameter of the algorithm.
-- the method checks whether the chosen candidate is not a significantly better match for some other course using method *Matching.find_competition(student, course)* (see [Find competition](#FindComp)).
+- The method checks whether the chosen candidate is not a significantly better match for some other course using method *Matching.find_competition(student, course)* (see [Find competition](#FindComp)).
 If the competition is found, the student is assigned to the competition, and the main loop is restarted.

-If the student is a good TA, she or he is assigned to the course and the method returns the number of hours of the assignment.

 ### <a name="FindComp"></a> **Find competition**

-This method
+This method checks whether a potential assignment of a student **S** to a course **C** has a competition that may block the assignment.

-If so, we say that the student and the other course form a block.
-The method checks all the blocks to see if there are other potential assignments *currently* available to the other course that would increase its satisfaction almost as much as the student:
+There are two steps.
+First, the method identifies potential competition - which is refered to as blocks.
+Second, the method checks all the blocks to see if there are other potential assignments *currently* available to the other course that would increase its satisfaction almost as much as the student:

                 for comp in blocks:
                     if competition == None: